I don’t make many financially sound decisions but here’s one you can’t argue with.

 9 months ago today I bought a secondhand bicycle to commute to the station on.

-Previously I was walking there and back which was tedious and dreary and took about 25 minutes.
-Cycling has revolutionised this part of my day, it now takes about 5 minutes.
+Previously I was walking there and back which was tedious and dreary and took about 25 minutes each way.
+Cycling has revolutionised this part of my day, each way is now about 5 minutes.

-I haven't got a single cab home since I bought my bike.
-Let's do the sums:
+I haven’t got a single cab home since I bought my bike.
+So I did some sums.

-When I get to the station after 50 minutes on the tube and I've only got a 5minute cycle to go... great feeling.
+I tell you, when I get to the station after 50 minutes on the tube and I no longer have to face a 25 minute walk home, it’s priceless.